nolanlawson/dotjs-2016/readme.md

 ???

 Against this backdrop, a ragtag group from Mozilla and Opera put forward the first position paper on what would later become HTML5.
 Their motivating factor?
-A "rising tide of single-vendor solutions?"
+A "rising threat of single-vendor solutions?"

 ---